CarrilloTechLLC/CTS/README.md

 - Uses Markdown rendering through Marked.js.
 - Matches the rest of the CTS site design.

+### Audio-Visual Evidence Sections

+These sections were added to support the Audio-Visual Methods and Materials course requirements without changing the original CTS design direction.

+- **Media & Assets** section on the homepage for project screenshots, Cleveland-themed FiveM assets, liveries, UI configurations, server trailer links, and brand visuals.
+- **Hardware Configuration** section for PC build photos, workstation layout notes, cable management notes, airflow decisions, captions, and end-user benefits.
+- **Service Guides & How-To Docs** section for instructional content that uses text, screenshots, captions, and clear steps to explain IT support tasks.
+- All three sections are CMS-managed so new proof can be added from the Admin Portal instead of hardcoding every update.

+### Audio-Visual Course Language

+The site now uses clearer course-aligned headings such as **Digital Media Integration**, **Visual Asset Management**, **User Interface Design**, **Technical Documentation**, and **Instructional Use**.
+This makes the website stronger as school evidence because it shows media selection, preparation, organization, communication, and audio-visual aids in direct language.

 ### Accessibility Assist Mode

 - Floating **Access** button appears on site pages that load `main.js`.